-At various points in his early years, Mr. Parks played the piano in a brothel, was a janitor in a flophouse and a dining car waiter on the cross-country railroad.
-He survived these travails to be spheres depicted in Vogue.
+At various points in his early years, Mr. Parks played the piano in a brothel, was a janitor in a flophouse and a dining car waiter on the cross country car waiter on the cross-country railroad.
+He survived these travails to be-